-A range of checks and safeguards are in place to ensure that the qualification you receive at the end of the course continues to be acceptable to the College, HE institutions and employers.
+A range of checks and safeguards is in place to ensure that the qualification you receive at the end of the course continues to be acceptable to the College, HE institutions and employers.

-The Awarding Body is Leeds City College.
+The Awarding Body is The Open University.
+In order to be able to offer this qualification, the College has to gain approval from the university, meeting strict criteria on things like staffing, resources and quality systems.
+The Open University monitors the quality of the awards through a range of measures.
 The College is also subject to inspections undertaken by the QAA (Quality Assurance Agency) in order to ensure that prescribed quality standards are being maintained.